 Strawberry scented!
 Fragrant fresh eating medium to large fruit with red striped skin.
 Harvest early for best results.
+These are a softer apple - some people love the texture, others not so much.
+You need to decide if flavor is worth crispness.

 Related to McIntosh, makes a beautiful pink applesauce.
 Good for eating and pies.
 Very popular early apple but is not a keeper.